trevransom/resume/README.md

 # Projects
 ## [Spotify ETL](https://github.com/trevransom/spotify_etl)
-- Created a Spotify ETL process wtih an Airflow DAG to save recently played tracks from the Spotify API, wrote unit tests to ensure data accuracy and then appended data into an SQLite database
+- Created a Spotify ETL process to save recently played tracks from the Spotify API, wrote unit tests to ensure data accuracy and then appended data into an SQLite database
 ## [Movie Review ETL](https://github.com/trevransom/de_project_1)
-- Set up an ETL pipeline to join 2 datasets in an AWS stack to then be used by analysts.
+- Set up an ETL pipeline with an Airflow DAG to join 2 datasets in an AWS stack to then be used by analysts.
 - Technologies used include Pythnon, Redshift, EMR, S3, and Hadoop.

 ## [View my Resume](https://docs.google.com/document/d/1uyTU-kSI7lRD_YngvTj-szbMDv3pmOYMJXLQD_e88Mk/export?format=pdf)